privacyshore/privacygate-gravity-forms/README.md

 1. Make sure you have your own copy of [Gravity Forms](https://www.gravityforms.com/).
 This plugin does not include Gravity Forms.

-2. You'll also need a Coinbase Commerce account.
-To signup visit https://commerce.coinbase.com/
+2. You'll also need a PrivacyGate account.
+To signup visit https://dash.privacygate.io/

-3. Download zip archive from [releases page](https://github.com/coinbase/coinbase-commerce-gravity-forms/releases) and unzip or clone plugin and run `composer install` inside clonned folder
+3. Download zip archive from [releases page](https://github.com/privacyshore/privacygate-gravity-forms/releases) and unzip or clone plugin and run `composer install` inside clonned folder

-4. Upload the plugin folder gf-coinbase-commerce to your WordPress site /wp-content/plugins folder.
+4. Upload the plugin folder gf-privacygate to your WordPress site /wp-content/plugins folder.

-5. Visit the **Plugins** menu in your WordPress dashboard, find `Coinbase Commerce Payments For Gravity Forms` in your plugin list, and click the Activate link.
+5. Visit the **Plugins** menu in your WordPress dashboard, find `PrivacyGate Payments For Gravity Forms` in your plugin list, and click the Activate link.

-6. Visit the **Forms->Settings** menu, select the Coinbase Commerce Tab, and add your API Key, Shared Secret Key from Coinbase Commerce Dashboard (https://commerce.coinbase.com/dashboard/settings).
+6. Visit the **Forms->Settings** menu, select the PrivacyGate Tab, and add your API Key, Shared Secret Key from PrivacyGate Dashboard (https://dash.privacygate.io/settings).

-7. Copy Webhook Notification Url from Coinbase Commerce Tab to Settings/Webhook subscription https://commerce.coinbase.com/dashboard/settings
+7. Copy Webhook Notification Url from PrivacyGate Tab to Settings/Webhook subscription https://dash.privacygate.io/settings

-8. Create new Gravity form and add Coinbase Commerce Feed.
+8. Create new Gravity form and add PrivacyGate Feed.

 ### Frequently Asked Questions

 **Do I need to have SSL?**
 Yes, for webhook notifications you need SSL.

-**Does Coinbase Commerce integrate with other e-commerce platforms?**
+**Does PrivacyGate integrate with other e-commerce platforms?**
-Yes, a list of all offical integrations can be found here: [Coinbase Commerce Integrations](https://commerce.coinbase.com/integrate).
+Yes, a list of all offical integrations can be found here: [PrivacyGate Integrations](https://dash.privacygate.io/docs).

 ### Changelog